rasa/php_installer/README.md

    `PHPRC=C:\Program Files\php`

-* Adds the installation directory (typically `%ProgramFiles%\php`) to your PATH environment variable.
+* Adds the installation directory to your PATH environment variable.
+	On 32-bit systems, this directory is usually `C:\Program Files\PHP`.
+	On 64-bit systems, this directory is usually `C:\Program Files(x86)\PHP`.

 php_installer looks in the directory where php_installer.exe is for any files it needs before attempting to download them.
 If it does download a file, it will attempt to save a copy of the file in this same directory.

-Note: you are responsible to verify that each program you install using php_installer is designed to work in your environment.
-If you are unsure, then please visit http://www.php.net for more information.

 ## Usage